pelithne/k8s/workshop.md

 * Automatically build the docker container for the application
 * Automatically deploy the docker container to AKS

+### Note: The GUI changes from time to time.
+You should be able to follow the instructions anyway, but if you are blocked don't hesitate to ask.

 ### 3.6.1.
 Register an account at Azure DevOps

 You can create a free Azure DevOps account at: <https://azure.microsoft.com/en-us/services/devops/>.
 Azure DevOps is SaaS service from Microsoft.